Japanese destroyer Hokaze: World War II history

 In World War II, Hokaze performed patrol and convoy escort duties.
 At the time of the attack on Pearl Harbor, Destroyer Division 3 reported to Carrier Division 4.
 From end November to mid-December, Hokaze escorted the aircraft carrier Taiyō from Sasebo to Takao, Palau and back to Tokuyama anchorage of the Kure Naval District.

 In early 1942, although Destroyer Division 3 was deactivated, Hokaze continued to work under Carrier Division 4 to escort the aircraft carrier Shōhō to Truk, where the destroyer remained as part of that carrier's escort.
 In April, Hokaze was assigned directly to the IJN 5th Fleet as escort for the cruiser Nachi.

 From the end of May, Hokaze was assigned to northern operations from Ōminato Guard District, escorting the Kiska Invasion transports.
 In August 1944, Hokaze escorted the seaplane tender Kimikawa Maru to Kiska, returning to Yokosuka in October for re-supply.
 From October, Hokaze was assigned to the Southwest Area Fleet, escorting convoys between Moji and Taiwan.

 In March 1943, Hokaze was repaired and a sonar installed.
 She returned to convoy escort duties from April, based out of Balikpapan, Borneo, in the Netherlands East Indies.
 On 1 July 1943, Hokaze, the sole escort for a three-ship convoy, was torpedoed by the submarine USS Thresher in Makassar Strait, suffering moderate damage.
 Two of the ships in the convoy, a tanker and a freighter, were also hit.
 Hokaze was still functional, and after emergency repairs, escorted a convoy from Surabaya back to Yokosuka, where the ship was dry docked for additional repairs.

 Repairs were completed by mid-November 1943, and Hokaze was assigned to the 1st Surface Escort Division of the General Escort Command.
-In March 1944, she escorted a convoy of transports from Yokosuka to Tsingtao in China, where she was reassigned to the IJN 9th Fleet.
+In March 1944, she escorted a convoy of transports from Yokosuka to Qingdao in China, where she was reassigned to the IJN 9th Fleet.
 In April 1944, Hokaze was dispatched from Yokosuka for western New Guinea to join the Fourth Southern Expeditionary Fleet under the overall command of the Southwest Area Fleet.
 On 2 July 1944, Hokaze departed Ambon in the role of a “Tokyo Express” high speed armed transport to take critically needed emergency supplies to New Guinea.

 On 6 July 1944, Hokaze was torpedoed and sunk by the submarine USS Paddle in the Celebes Sea at position 03°24′N 125°28′E off Sangir Island, 105 miles north-northeast of Menado.
 A number of crewmen survived, but Hokaze's captain, Lieutenant Commander Eiichi Someya, perished with his ship.

 On 10 September 1944 Hokaze was removed from the navy list.